Education Specialist Degrees in Nebraska

 With teachers coming under more and more pressure to prove their contributions through the grades of their students, the need for specialists in Nebraska classrooms is growing.
 Educational legislators in Nebraska are currently using college readiness exams to test the education quality of high school graduates (NET Nebraska, 2016).
 For outcomes to improve, school districts across the state need teachers who are willing to become experts in their subject areas.

 In addition, becoming an education specialist may help you become part of new teaching initiatives in Nebraska.
-Nebraska elementary schools are starting to offer financial literacy programs to fourth and fifth graders, with the hope of setting them up for a solid financial future (Nebraska Radio Network, 2016).
+Nebraska elementary schools are starting to offer financial literacy programs to fourth and fifth graders, with the hope of setting them up for a solid financial future (Fox42, 2016).

 An educational specialist degree can get you on the path to expertise in your subject area.
 Find out which option is right for you by reaching out to the programs listed below.

 After you earn a Master’s degree, it may seem like your only option is a PhD.
 However, since a PhD can require up to five years of full-time study and is focused primarily on research, it’s not necessarily the best option for a working teacher or one who wants to keep working directly in schools.

 That’s where the education specialist option comes in.
 Beyond the Master’s degree, this degree entails between 24 and 36 credits.You may be able to graduate in as little as four semesters with accelerated course work and summer classes.
 Furthermore, this degree is marketed to working teachers, so you do not have to cut back on your teaching hours while furthering your education.

 It’s important to note that this degree is focused on teaching practice, not research.
 Although you may spend some time on educational research, the goal is to make you a more effective educator, administrator, or curriculum specialist.
 The area on which you concentrate depends on the degree you choose.

 - School Psychology

 - Leadership Development